 Fish Fry Lake

 Biofilm-generating microbes are one life form that works for us.
-But surface area and circulation limits their growth.
-They are however, a terrific way to cycle nutrients into biofilm/periphyton/fish.
-So we do a lot of islands here, because they (along with the plant roots that grow through them) provide massive surface area.
+But surface area and circulation limit their growth.
+They are, however, a terrific way to cycle nutrients into biofilm/periphyton/fish.
+So, we do a lot of islands here, because they (along with the plant roots that grow through them) provide massive surface area.
 We also have two floating stream beds on Fish Fry, to enhance circulation.
 This has been a winning combination!

 Nature as Facilitator

 Now, nature seems to have taken a hand in our effort.
 Over the last two years a native form of freshwater sponge has colonized our floating stream beds and nearby floating islands, where circulation happens.
 This sponge is a filter feeder.
 It eats the suspended solids present in the water.
 And our bluegill and sunfish eat the sponge.
 This is a particularly direct path between inflow nutrients, a component of suspended solids, and fish.

 The sponge is tan in color, suggesting a diatom relationship.
 Diatoms are a form of phytoplankton, but they are not associated with the boom/bust blue green algae cycle that results in oxygen depletion.

 What is the nutrient composition of living sponge?
 Is it helping us in our battle to cycle phosphorus into fish?
 More to come!
 In the meantime, check out the videos above to find info about bluegill and sunfish relating to sponge, and a short technical overview of freshwater sponge.